As voice search technology grows in popularity, online businesses must adapt their SEO strategies to keep up with the latest trends.

 These voice assistants are not just only limited to these specialized devices but also your smartphone.

-Now such accessibility and ease in the use also give a good reason to rethink your ecommerce marketing strategies.
+Now such accessibility and ease in use also give a good reason to rethink your e-commerce marketing strategies.

-Also, now you need to optimize your online store for the voice search in order to rank in the voice-driven search result pages.
+Also, now you need to optimize your online store for voice search to rank in the voice-driven search result pages.

-Here are some statistics on how voice search optimization is significant for ecommerce SEO and marketing.
+some statistics on how voice search optimization is significant for e-commerce SEO and marketing.

 Image Source: Carson